mysterious-coding/base_entranced/README.md

 Some models allow you to use custom color shading (for example, trandoshan and weequay).
 Basejka had a lower limit of 100 for these settings(to ensure colors couldn't be too dark); this limit has been removed in base_entranced.
 Now you can play as a black trandoshan if you want.
 As in basejka, use the clientside commands `char_color_red`, `char_color_green`, and `char_color_blue` (valid values are between 0-255)

 ####Map updates/improvements
 Some maps have hardcoded fixes in base_entranced in order to eliminate the need for releasing pk3 patches.
 For example, on siege_cargobarge2, defense demo was given double ammo via base_entranced hardcoding rather than releasing another pk3 patch.
+Yes, some of these are "hacky," but it's better than forcing everyone to redownload the maps.

 ####Enhanced mapping framework
 base_entranced provides siege mapmakers with powerful new tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JK3.